20 iconic signature dishes you must try in Sydney

 Pork banh mi at Marrickville Pork Roll

-Vietnamese pork rolls are available all over Sydney, but Marrickville Pork Roll’s has garnered such a loyal following that a long queue is a constant outside the tiny Marrickville shop.
-Despite opening up three more locations to cater to its legion of fans, the formula remains simple: generous slabs of barbecue or crispy crackling pork are layered with pâté, mayo, fresh herbs, chilli, tangy pickles, served on a crusty bread roll.
+Vietnamese pork rolls are available all over Sydney, but Marrickville Pork Roll’s has garnered such a loyal following that a long queue is a constant outside the Marrickville shop.
+Despite opening up three more locations to cater to its legion of fans, the formula remains simple: generous slabs of barbecue or crispy crackling pork are layered with pâté, mayo, fresh herbs, chilli, tangy pickled daikon radish and carrot, served on a crusty bread roll.

 Marrickville Pork Roll - Inner West